alebianco/ANE-Google-Analytics/README.md

 	}
 ```

+The first iteration of the demo project [ANE-Google-Analytics-Demo](https://github.com/alebianco/ANE-Google-Analytics-Demo) is now complete.
-A demo project aimed at showcasing all the features of the library will be committed soon.
+Its purpose is to showcase the basic project setup and the features of the extension.
+As a first iteration, only screens and events tracking are implemented and enabled.
+Over time I'll complete it by adding more tracking options to fully exploid the extension.

 ## Building